benjamin-kraatz/adaptive_library/README.md

 A set of Widgets that create a native look and feel on iOS and Android.

 Flutter already gives us a great library for Material and Cupertino widgets.
-But as a cross platform tool, Flutter does *not* provide a good way of displaying the right widgets at the right place.
+But as a cross platform tool, Flutter does *not* provide a good way of displaying the right widget design types on each platform dynamically.

 *adaptive_library* crashes in and... *here it is!*